 - Cook wild rice according to directions.

-- In an 8 x 8 inch baking dish add grapes and balsamic glaze and toss to combine.
-Roast until they are soft but still hold their shape, about 20 minutes.
+- In an 8 x 8 inch baking dish add grapes and balsamic vinegar and toss to combine.
+Roast until they are soft but still hold their shape, about 20-30 minutes depending on how large they are.

 - In a medium skillet, melt butter over medium heat.
 Add shallots and cook, stirring occasionally, until softened, about 3 minutes.
 Add toasted pecans and syrup and cook until the syrup has absorbed, about 2 minutes.
-Add sage and remove from heat.
+Remove from the heat.
 Add rice, grapes, lemon juice, and salt and pepper to taste.